-Perhaps the biggest actual reveal in the report is that while Lacey and Larkin sold the company to Ferrer in 2014, the two men still "retain significant financial and operational control, hold almost complete debt equity in the company, and still receive large distributions of company profits."
-Lacey and Larkin—veteran alt-weekly publishers described by the Chicago Tribune in 2014 as "award-winning journalists who have exposed corruption and raised awareness about social issues such as immigration and civil rights abuses—have been more vocal than Ferrer about the politics involved in their persecution.
+Perhaps the biggest actual reveal in the report is that while Lacey and Larkin sold the company to Ferrer years ago, the two men still "retain significant financial and operational control, hold almost complete debt equity in the company, and still receive large distributions of company profits."
+Lacey and Larkin—veteran alt-weekly publishers described by the Chicago Tribune in 2014 as "award-winning journalists who have exposed corruption and raised awareness about social issues such as immigration and civil rights abuses"—have been more vocal than Ferrer about the politics involved in their persecution.

 After Kamala Harris (D)—then California's Attorney General, now a freshman U.S. Senator and Permanent Subcommittee on Investigations member—began prosecuting them for pimping and conspiracy, the men issued a joint letter accusing Harris of using their arrest, just weeks before the November 2016 election, as a way to generate positive publicity for her Senate campaign.
 "Make no mistake; Kamala Harris has won all that she was looking to win when she had us arrested," the letter stated.
 "She issued her sanctimonious public statement, controlled her media cycle and got her 'perp walk' on the evening news. ...
 And if the polls are any indication, Harris will be warmly ensconced in the United States Senate by the time her blatant violations of the First Amendment and federal law are finally adjudicated.
 She won't pay.
 The taxpayers of California will."